Man with the Gun: Plot

 Two men ride into town to tell Tollinger that they have detained Castle for trespassing on Holman's property; they suggest the young man can be picked up at the ranch.
 Instead, Tollinger arrests the two for carrying guns in town and, after some tense hours of waiting, an exchange for Castle is made.

-It is eventually revealed that Nelly is Tollinger's wife, but she left him because she could not bear being married to a gunfighter.
+It is revealed that Nelly is Tollinger's wife, but she left him because she could not bear being married to a gunfighter.
 He only wants to know how their daughter Beth is doing.
 Jealous of the growing attraction of Stella Atkins, Jeff's girlfriend, to Tollinger, Nelly finally tells him that Beth is dead.
 Tollinger takes it badly.
 His patience and steadfast demeanor suddenly gone, he burns down Holman's saloon, killing Lescaux when he tries to knife him in the back.

 Holman's lawyer, Zender, who has been in town a few days watching Tollinger, sets a trap.
 When, by chance, Nelly learns who Zender is, she tries to warn Tollinger.
 Holman rides into town - for the first time in years - in a surrey, to be in on the kill.
-Tollinger kills his would-be murderer, but is shot in the shoulder by Holman.
-Castle kills Holman.
-Tollinger tells Nelly he is getting out of the business, and the two kiss and reconcile.
+Tollinger kills his would-be murderer and is about to shoot Holman when Castle yells that the kill is rightfully his.
+Tollinger lets Castle take the fatal shot, but the delay gives Holman the chance to shoot Tollinger in the shoulder.
+Tollinger reassures Nelly that the Doc is an expert at gunshot wounds, and the doctor smiles and nods at her.
+Tollinger says it is time to get out of the business, and the two smile and kiss.